Yangshuo (Guangxi)

 The town itself has been tastefully developed to provide a more beautiful ambience than the early Communist grey buildings, blending the older wooden buildings with newer ones.

-The Yangshuo Nightlife is Lively and Interesting.
+The Yangshuo Nightlife is Lively and Interesting

-Shopping has always been a major Yangshuo occupation for the foreign visitors and there is a very wide range of craft goods available here, mostly hand made in ethnic minority villages in Guangxi and Guizhou Provinces.
+Shopping has always been a major Yangshuo occupation for visitors and there is a very wide range of craft goods available here, mostly hand made in ethnic minority villages in Guangxi and Guizhou Provinces.

 Yangshuo is attracting high quality artists to itself and there are now several galleries with high quality Chinese art for viewing and purchase along with other shops displaying Chinese silver work, silk weaving and many other goods.